vlatkamihic/Athina-v0/README.md

 # Athina

-The Athina application can be described as a digital planner for recording plans, notes, and creating reminders.
-It proves useful in various scenarios, such as monthly shopping, scheduling appointments, and jotting down plans, ideas, or goals.

-The process of adding notes in the Athina app is straightforward.
-For instance, to create a reminder for a dental check-up, users need to follow these steps:

-1. Download the application on a mobile device.
-2. Open the application by tapping on the visible icon.
-3. Press the bell icon in the top right corner of the screen.
-4. Tap the "+" button at the bottom of the screen.
+This repository contains the source code and documentation for an Android application designed to organize notifications on mobile devices.
+The application, named "Athina," functions as a digital planner, allowing users to record plans, notes, and create reminders effortlessly.

+### Features:
-5. Fill in the required details, including the reminder's title, description, date, and time for notification.
+- **Reminder Creation:** Users can easily create reminders for various tasks or appointments, specifying the title, description, date, and time for notification.
-6. Press the "SAVE" button.

-By following these steps, users create a reminder, and they'll receive a notification for the dental check-up at the specified time and date.
-The notification system is simple and intuitive, making it easy to use.

-Apart from creating reminders, users can easily record their plans using the app.
-The process involves:

-1. Downloading the application on a mobile device.
-2. Opening the application by tapping on the visible icon.
-3. Pressing the "MY PLANNER" button on the app's navigation bar.
-4. Tapping the "+" button at the bottom of the screen.
-5. Filling in the plan's title and description.
-6. Pressing the "ADD" button.

-This adds the plan to the list of plans.
-Similarly, users can add short notes or characteristics to their application profile, making it personalized and unique.

-While there are numerous apps on the market offering similar services, the Athina app stands out for its simplicity and elegant design.
-Users of all ages and for various purposes can easily navigate and utilize Athina.
-Unlike more complex applications, Athina offers a straightforward solution for users who prefer simplicity and elegance in organizing their daily lives.
+- **Plan Recording:** The application facilitates the recording of plans by allowing users to input the title and description of their plans, which are then added to a list for easy reference.
+- **Profile Customization:** Users can personalize their application profiles by adding short notes or characteristics, enhancing the app's uniqueness.
+- **Intuitive Interface:** Athina offers a simple and intuitive user interface, making it suitable for users of all ages and purposes.

+### How to Use:
+1. Download: Clone or download the repository to access the source code and documentation.
+2. Setup: Import the project into Android Studio or your preferred IDE.
+3. Run: Build and run the application on an Android device or emulator to explore its features.
+4. Contribute: Feel free to contribute to the project by submitting bug fixes, enhancements, or new features through pull requests.

+### Purpose:
+This repository serves as a resource for developers interested in Android application development and provides a practical example of building a notification organizer application.
+By studying the source code and documentation, developers can learn about Android development best practices, UI/UX design, and notification management.

+### About "Athina":
+The Athina application offers a simple yet elegant solution for organizing notifications, plans, and notes on Android devices.
+Its user-friendly interface and customizable features make it suitable for users seeking a streamlined way to manage their daily activities.